- talus (n.1)

 - talus (n.2)

-- "slope," 1640s, from French talus (16c.), from Old French talu "slope" (12c.), probably from Gallo-Romance *talutum, from Latin talutium "a slope or outcrop of rock debris," possibly of Celtic origin (cf. Breton tal "forehead, brow").
+- "slope," 1640s, from French talus (16c.), from Old French talu "slope, mound, small hill" (12c.), probably from Gallo-Romance *talutum, from Latin talutium "a slope or outcrop of rock debris," perhaps of Celtic origin (cf. Welsh, Breton tal "forehead, brow").